We’ve gathered some tips & recipes for hosting a Rosh Hashanah dinner (or any dinner party) to help reduce the stress and enjoy some traditions.

 Rosh Hashanah, the Jewish New Year, is fast approaching.
 The holiday is about beginning a 10 day personal reflection on how we can improve for the next year – to become a better person – as well as ushering in a sweet New Year.
 The latter part is where the food comes in.
 Big job if you’re hosting a dinner!

-In this post, I’ve gathered a few tips for hosting a Rosh Hashanah dinner (or any dinner party for that matter) from previous posts.
-Perhaps a few of these tips can help reduce the stress and create a special occasion for you and your guests.
-I’ve also included some traditional foods and a few of my own traditional recipes.
+In this post, I’ve gathered a few tips for hosting a Rosh Hashanah dinner from previous posts.
+We’ve also included some traditional foods and a few of my own traditional recipes.

 I’ve certainly hosted many Rosh Hashanah dinners in my time.
 Not the 25-35 people that I see some people take on (a whole other ballgame), but anywhere from 12-18.
 Regardless, it’s a lot of work, planning and preparation.
 My first suggestion is to take all the offers for help you can get!